Congratulations on your offer!

 - given you a Conditional offer: this means you will have a place on your course, provided you meet the conditions set out in the offer letter.
 Usually, this will mean achieving a certain standard in your current qualification, such as your Bachelor’s degree, or obtaining an accepted English language qualification

 - rejected your application: this means your application has been unsuccessful.

 It’s really important that you carefully read your offer letter and everything enclosed with it.
-Your offer letter will typically include important information about tuition fees and other costs associated with studying at university, as well the student agreement and a next steps leaflet for September 2018/19 entry (pdf 4mb) or next steps leaflet for 2019/20 entry (pdf 67kb).
+Your offer letter will typically include important information about tuition fees and other costs associated with studying at university, as well the student agreement and the next steps leaflet for 2018/19 entry (pdf 4mb) or next steps leaflet for 2019/20 entry (pdf 67kb).